HEALTH & DENTAL

 - Enrolling in an Illinois school, regardless of the student's grade, when transferring into Illinois from out-of-state or out-of-country.

-Unless the student is homeless, failure to comply with the above requirements by the day after Labor Day of the current school year will result in the student's exclusion from school until the required health forms are presented to the District.
-If a medical reason prevents a student from receiving a required immunization by the day after Labor Day, the student must present, by the day after Labor Day, an immunization schedule and a statement of the medical reasons causing the delay.
-The schedule and statement of medical reasons must be signed by the physician, advanced practice nurse, physician assistant, or local health department responsible for administering the immunizations.
+Failure to comply with the above requirements by October 15 of the current school year will result in the student's exclusion from school until the required health forms are presented to the District.
+If a student is considered homeless, the district will make every effort to assist with obtaining these requirements.
+If a medical reason prevents a student from receiving a required immunization by October 15, the student must present, an immunization schedule and a statement of the medical reasons causing the delay.
+The schedule and statement of medical reasons must be signed by the physician, advanced practice nurse, physician assistant, responsible for administering the immunizations immunizations and approved by the district superintendent or designee.
+If there is a religious objections, a Certificate of Religious Exemption must be completed by the parent/guardian, presented to the school nurse/principal, and approved by the district superintendent or designee.
 All new students who are first-time registrants shall have 30 days following registration to comply with the health examination and immunization regulations.

 All children in kindergarten and the second and sixth grades must present proof of having been examined by a licensed dentist before May 15 of the current school year in accordance with rules adopted by the Illinois Department of Public Health.